giraud/reasonml-idea-plugin/README.md

 See the **wiki** to see how to **configure Bucklescript**.

-> Make sure `"namespace": false` is set in `bsconfig.json` to enable inferred types hints in the editor.

 ### Local installation

 - Install bucklescript locally to your project using npm or yarn